yangzhao-666/2m/README.md

 ### Running Experiments
 ---
+The code base uses [wandb](https://wandb.ai) for logging all the results, for using it, you need to register as a user.
+Of course, you can change it to other logging tools, but then you need to modify all the logging statements.

 You can simply run the code ```python train_2m.py```, or you can change hyper-parameters in ```train_2m.py``` then run it.

 Please be noted hyper-parameters in this work is quite senstive, in order to fully reproduce the results presented in the paper, you need to set values for all hyper-parameters as follows: